KK Sombor

-Košarkaški klub Joker (Кошаркашки клуб Џокер), commonly referred to as KK Joker, is a men's basketball club based in Sombor, Vojvodina, Serbia.
-They are currently competing in the top-level Basketball League of Serbia and the ABA League Second Division.
-The club takes its name from Serbian three-time NBA MVP Nikola Jokić, nicknamed "[the] Joker".
+Košarkaški klub Sombor Basketball City, previously referred to as KK Joker, is a men's professional basketball club based in Sombor, Vojvodina, Serbia.
+They are currently competing in the top-level Basketball League of Serbia.
+The club took its name from Serbian three-time NBA MVP Nikola Jokić, nicknamed "[the] Joker".

 History

 Founded in 2002 as KK SO Koš in Sombor, the club changed its name to KK Joker after the nickname of Serbian NBA All Star player Nikola Jokić who started his playing career with the club.
 In 2018, the club held the inaugural Joker Basketball Camp in Sombor.

 In the 2019–20 Cup of Serbia quarterfinals, the club lost to Sloboda Užice.

 In November 2021, the team qualified for the 2021–22 Cup of Serbia, following an 81–80 win over Spartak Subotica.